 As mentioned above I get annual lab work done and according to my latest labs, my blood pressure is low-normal, my fasting blood sugar is in the low 80's, triglycerides are in the 50's, inflammation measured via c-reactive protein is nil and HDL is high.
 I have no cardiac risk factors whatsoever.

-4. Myth: Low-Carb Diets Do No Promote Fat Loss, Instead You Lose Water & Muscle
+4. Myth: Low-Carb Diets Do Not Promote Fat Loss, Instead You Lose Water & Muscle

 5. Myth: Low-Carb Diets Are Not Suitable For The Long-Term As The Food Gets Boring

-I’ve been living this low-carb lifestyle for a decade plus a few years and have no anticipation of living any other way.
+I've lived this low-carb lifestyle for a decade plus a few years and have no anticipation of living any other way.
 As far as the food goes, if you have been a regular reader for even the past few months, you know the food I eat is anything but boring.
 Have you seen my recipe index?

 *I rapidly gained 25 pounds in 2007 when my adrenal glands decided I had stressed them to their breaking point.
-My body clung onto that weight for about three years until my metabolism and adrenals were restored.
+My body clung onto that weight for a couple of years until my metabolism and adrenals were restored.
 And then, as quickly as the weight piled on, it came back off.
 You can read more about this HERE.
 Below are my before and after pics UPDATED 2/2013.